nguyenanhtucom/IgH-EtherCAT-Master/README.md

 sudo /etc/init.d/ethercat stop

+See output messages with dmesg:

+	dmesg

-## To run the service without root, a rule file has to be created*:
+## To run the service without root, a rule file has to be created

 cd /etc/udev/rules.d/